 If you have lots of products, you can add ways for customers to find what they want more quickly.
 For example, you can add filter dropdowns above each list so that customers can filter by category, tag, attribute, custom taxonomy, etc. You can also add filter widgets to the sidebar.
 Or for more advanced filtering, use WooCommerce Product Table alongside the Product Filters plugin.

-If you have lots of products, variations or add-ons, there’s a ‘lazy load’ option to prevent any performance issues.
+If you have lots of products, variations, or add-ons, there’s a ‘lazy load’ option to prevent any performance issues.
 There are also options to control how the responsive tables adjust for customers using mobiles and tablets.
+The WooCommerce design your own product allows customers to customize their products by adding images, text, and other elements.

 An example to get you started